 The New England Law | Boston Summer Fellowship Program

 New England Law’s innovative Summer Fellowship Program helps jumpstart your legal career.
-Summer fellows gain hands-on legal work experience and develop valuable connections with practicing attorneys while receiving a $3,500 school-paid stipend for 10 weeks of work at a law firm, court, government agency office, or legal organization.
-Upon completing the work experience, summer fellows must return to New England Law as upper-class students and participate in the Pay-it-Forward program to share their experiences and help strengthen the law school community.
+Summer fellows gain hands-on legal work experience and develop valuable connections with practicing attorneys while receiving a $3,500 school-paid stipend for 300 hours of work at a law firm, court, government agency, or other legal organization over an 8-10 week span between the last day of first-year final exams and the first day of the fall semester.
+Upon completing their summer work experience, summer fellows must return to New England Law as upper-class students and participate in the Pay-it-Forward program, through which they share their experiences and help strengthen the law school community.

 Who is eligible?

 Full-time students who are completing their first year of law school and part-time students who are completing their first or second year of law school and have not previously participated in the program are eligible to apply to participate in the New England Law Summer Fellowship Program.

 How do I apply?

-Students can find summer fellowships through the Career Services Office's Career Advising Network (CAN) site (powered by 12Twenty) by searching for unpaid internships or law clerk positions.
+Students can find summer fellowship positions through the Career Services Office's Career Advising Network (CAN) site (powered by 12Twenty) by searching for unpaid internships or law clerk positions.
 Students should apply directly for the positions that are of interest to them.
 Potential supervisors will conduct interviews at their convenience.

 Students may also secure a summer fellowship through their own networking, independent research, or other job search resources.